trn86/CCA175-Exam-Preparation/README.md

 Exam Format

 Exam is 2 hours long
-Exam has 8 - 12 questions based on spark datamframes/dataset (There is not much difference in the latest2.4 Spark onwards) You are given a problem to read data with path provided and you need to read data, perform some operations and write output to hdfs/hive as mentioned in the latest exam format.
+Exam has 8 - 12 questions based on spark datamframes/dataset (There is not much difference in the latest 2.4 Spark onwards) You are given a problem to read data with path provided and you need to read data, perform some operations and write output to hdfs/hive as mentioned in the latest exam format.